-Working hours are generally 9am to 5pm but can often increase depending on workload, with some unsocial hours.
-PR officers may have to attend events in the evening or be on call at weekends in order to deal quickly with the PR aspect of a crisis.
+Working hours are full time, generally 9am to 5.30pm but can often increase depending on workload, with some unsocial hours.
+You may have to attend events in the evening or be on call at weekends in order to deal quickly with the PR aspect of a crisis.

 Self-employment and freelance work are possible, although this is more common for experienced PR professionals.
 Career breaks and part-time work are possible as well.

-No set qualifications are required to become a public relations (PR) officer, but most entrants tend to have a degree or an HND.
+No set qualifications are required to become a PR officer, but most entrants tend to have a degree or a HND.

 There are few specific PR degree courses available, and entry to the profession is generally open to all graduates.
-However, as PR is one of the most popular career choices for graduates in the UK, the following degree/HND subjects may be particularly helpful:
+However, as PR is one of the most popular career choices for graduates in the UK, the following degree and HND subjects may be particularly helpful:

 Postgraduate qualifications in PR are available and may improve your chances of securing a position, although they will not replace the personal qualities and experience that employers are looking for.
 Search for postgraduate courses in public relations.